-Texas auto accident attorneys explain types of compensation
+Texas car accident attorneys explain types of compensation

-The financial toll of a car accident in Texas can add up fast.
+Our Texas car accident lawyers know how the financial toll of a car crash in Texas can add up fast.
 Emergency medical expenses.
 Car repairs.
 Lost income from not being able to work.
 And the longer your recovery time, the more all these expenses can add up.

-And if you don't demand the money you deserve for your crash, you could end up paying for many of your accident-related expenses out of your own pocket - even if another driver clearly caused your accident.
-That's why it's important to talk to a Texas attorney who understands how the legal system works and knows how to get results.
-That's why you need Tracey & Fox.
+If you don't demand the money you deserve for your crash, you could end up paying for many of your accident-related expenses out of your own pocket - even if another driver clearly caused your accident.
+That's why it's important to talk to a Texas car accident attorney who understands how the legal system works and knows how to get results.
+That's why you need Tracey Fox King & Walters.

-Our lawyers are well aware of all the different types of financial compensation available to auto accident victims in Texas.
+Our car accident lawyers are aware of all the different types of financial compensation available to car accident victims in Texas.
 That's because we have helped people get the money they deserve for decades.
 Learn more about the types of compensation available to you after your accident.

 Each state has its own unique legal system when it comes to determining who's responsible for compensating car accident victims.
 Texas has a fault insurance system.
 That means the at-fault driver is responsible for compensating the other driver (or drivers) involved in the accident.
 In most cases, the at-fault driver's insurance company compensates all accident victims, including other injured drivers, passengers, pedestrians or cyclists.

 The at-fault driver is defined as the driver who was at least 51 percent at fault.
 Determining who was at fault might seem straightforward, especially if the other driver clearly caused your accident.
-But many accidents turn out to be much more complicated.
-That's because many at-fault drivers - and their insurance companies -deny any wrongdoing or try to downplay the severity of such accidents.
+Many accidents turn out to be much more complicated.
+That's because many at-fault drivers – and their insurance companies – deny any wrongdoing or try to downplay the severity of such accidents.

 First-party, second-party and third-party car accident claims

-Under Texas' fault insurance system, there are three main types of claims normally associated with auto accidents.
+Under Texas' fault insurance system, there are three main types of claims normally associated with car accidents.
 These include: